 with Hometown Energy

-For the first time, non-profits and municipalities can go solar with no cost--upfront or in the future.
-Using Solar Holler's innovative crowd funding and financing program, all an organization needs is public support to save money with clean hometown energy.
+For the first time, libraries, affordable housing organizations, non-profits and churches across West Virginia are going solar.
+Using Solar Holler's innovative financing programs, all an organization needs is interest and public support to save money with clean hometown energy.

-Find out more about our award-winning crowd funding program and see how you can help repower Appalachia.
+Find out more about our award-winning crowd funding and financing programs to see how you can help repower Appalachia.

 Shepherdstown Presbyterian Church